 Perimenopause, that indefinite period of time before your menstrual cycle ceases to occur for a full 12 consecutive months, can present some unique physical and emotional challenges.

-You may initially decide to white-knuckle it and just try to ride it out.
 Or you might head online to discover menopause cramp natural remedies that can ease your discomfort.
 If the latter describes you, this is definitely the article you want to read!

 What are the Causes of Cramps During Menopause?